aaron-ang/react-todo-app/README.md

 **NOTE**

-* Functionality in GitHub page will **NOT** work as it is static and does not use a backend
+* Functionality in GitHub page will **NOT** work as I am using a locally-hosted backend
 * Refer to walkthrough below for expected behavior

 ## Tech Stack